 The short answer: absolutely!

-An important tip: make sure you find the right size.
+An important tip: make sure you find the right size duvet cover.
 A comforter is often sized to hang over the sides of the bed, while a duvet is designed to overhang only slightly—giving your bed a more modern, clean-lined look.
 To find the right size cover for your comforter, be sure to measure the length and width before purchasing.
 Duvet covers from The Modern Dane are made to fit a range of sizes, and are large enough to fit most comforters.
+Make sure you check out our size chart and measure your comforter the ensure a good fit.

 Confused about what’s a duvet, a comforter, and a duvet cover?
 Learn more about the difference between a duvet and a comforter, including the pros and cons of each.